CIF Crisis Grants

 If no applicants have been referred three or more times, we will revert to a single draw, randomly selecting six recipients from the total pool of eligible referrals.

-Referring health care workers will be notified of the outcome by noon the Wednesday following each grant deadline.
+Referring health care workers will be notified of the outcome by 1 pm the Tuesday following each grant deadline.

-If a grant is awarded, referrers will be notified by phone.
-The health care worker is then responsible for letting the client know when & where the funds are to be picked up.
+If a grant is awarded, referrers will be notified by email and phone.
+The health care worker is then responsible for picking up the funds.

 If a grant is not awarded, referrers will be notified by email.